 We did have that idea originally, but somehow it didn't happen.
 You should ask the producer about that.

 The character of Goro Hanada is played by Mikijiro Hira this time.
 I wanted to keep him as a continuing character.
 He has survived the last thirty years of being a killer.
 I originally wanted to make a love story between Hanada and the character played by Makiko Esumi, but I realised it wouldn't work, so I left it out.

 The dialogue in the film came across to me as not necessarily narrative, but as sound, rhythms, as a part of the entire composition.
 Particularly the catchphrase used by Makiko Esumi's character.

 The expression "Chu chu takokaina" that she uses is a kind of mimic that we use in Japan, a childish saying that demeans the person you're talking to.
 But your explanation of the use of the sound as a rhythm rather than as a part of the narrative is correct.

 I'd be interested to hear about your approach to casting.
 How do you choose your lead actors, in particular the actresses of Pistol Opera?

 First of all, they must be beautiful.
 Since this is an action movie, they have to be able to do physical action sequences as well.
 And for the other people, the little girl's eyes really spoke to me, that's why I chose her.
-For the character played by Kirin Kiki, the grandmother for Esumi-san, she has her own aura, her own style, that's why I thought she would be the most suitable person for that role.
+For the character played by Kiki Kirin, the grandmother to Makiko Esumi's character, she has her own aura, her own style, that's why I thought she would be the most suitable person for that role.
 By casting three generations of women, I wanted to show the audience how the beauty of women changes over the years.

 I wondered whether the whole film was shot in Japan, because there are some locations that seem oddly foreign.